-15. INCIDENT COMMAND SYSTEM
+15. INCIDENT COMMAND SYSTEM (ICS)

 - a.
-For all aircraft mishaps MCASCP First Responders shall use the ICS outlined in NIMS (reference (m)) which allows for the integration of facilities, equipment, personnel, procedures, and communications among various agencies operating within a common organizational structure. - b.
-Incident Command Systems establish a common terminology that allows diverse management and support organizations to work together across incident management functions.
+For all aircraft mishaps, MCASCP First Responders shall use the ICS outlined in NIMS (reference (m)) which allows for the integration of facilities, equipment, personnel, procedures, and communications among various agencies operating within a common organizational structure. - b.
+Incident Command Systems establish a common terminology that allows diverse management and support organizations to work together across incident management functions regardless of the cause, size, or complexity of the incident.